 Meaningful engagement is essential for deep learning.
 However, most traditional learning methods do not promote meaningful engagement.
 Mind mapping works better than memorizing facts because learners participate in brainstorming, generating ideas and connecting concepts while creating a visual that is easier to remember.
 Mind mapping also encourages you to connect any new ideas with prior knowledge to contribute to a centralized theme.

 Some of the most complex aspects of business are planning projects, developing knowledge search bases and strategizing.
 Mind mapping simplifies these kinds of complex business tasks.
 They enable executives to consume, understand and retain complex issues quickly.

-A survey conducted by mind mapping expert Chuck Frey reveals that more than half of respondents use it for project and knowledge management, and almost 40% use it for strategizing.
-Some 92% of participants in Frey’s survey express that mind mapping helps them to understand concepts quickly and clearly.
-It also helps them to share what they’ve learned with others.
+The Mind Mapping Software Trends survey conducted by mind mapping expert Chuck Frey reveals that more than half of respondents use it for project and knowledge management, and almost 47 percent use it for strategizing.
+It also helps them to share what they’ve learned with others with greater clarity.

 Creativity is essential during any stage of life, and mind mapping is the ideal tool for sparking creativity.
-Respondents to Frey’s survey revealed that mind mapping has resulted in a 50% increase in their creativity.
+This is largely due to the fact that mind mapping helps to establish links between different ideas.
+By doing this, you can practice jumping between ideas and connecting them.
+Respondents to Frey’s survey revealed that mind mapping has resulted in a 50 percent increase in their creativity.